-CAP 480 - Arts and Sciences Capstone
+CAP480 Arts and Sciences Capstone

-This course is designed to enhance and reinforce a student's breadth of knowledge from their Arts and Sciences experience.
-Students will learn to integrate knowledge and skills from different disciplines to examine real-world problems.
-Upon successful completion of this course, students will be able to produce projects that support their academic goals and that synthesize approaches from a variety of disciplines within the Arts and Sciences.
+The capstone course is designed to examine and reinforce a student's breadth of knowledge from their Arts and Sciences experience.
+Students produce individual and group projects that support their academic goals and a variety of disciplines within the Arts and Sciences are assessed by faculty.

-Prerequisite: Approval of Academic Advisor and Arts & Sciences Department Head, 6 credits in Communication, 3 credits in Math, 4 credits in Natural Science, 3 credits in Humanities, 3 credits in Social and Behavioral Science, and 3 credits in Computer Literacy.
+Prerequisite: Approval of Academic Advisor and Arts & Sciences Department Head, 6 credits in Communication, 3 semester credit hours in Math, 4 semester credit hours in Natural Science, 3 semester credit hours in Humanities, 3 semester credit hours in

+Social and Behavioral Science, and 3 semester credit hours in Computer Literacy